 Related Articles: Iconic Journalist Shireen Abu Aqleh Killed | Another Closed Trial in Belarus: Jailed Journalist Gets 8 More Years For Alleged “State Treason” | A Record Number of Journalists Still Detained in 2021 | Nobel Peace Prize 2021 Awarded to Two Journalists Who Stood Up to Putin and Duterte

-Seven years ago, Richard walked into his press agency’s office in Paris to find his colleagues at Charlie Hebdo massacred by al-Qaida terrorists for their artistic impressions.
-In that moment he realized the need for a show of strength and an uncensored response to the violence he witnessed exerted on the press.
-He believed that the response should rightfully continue the journalistic mission of the victims, and hence the vision for Forbidden Stories was born.
+Seven years ago, Richard walked into his press agency’s office in Paris to find his colleagues at Charlie Hebdo massacred by al-Qaida terrorists for their cartoon depictions.
+From this experience he realized the need for “a ‘journalistic’ response to crimes committed against the press.
+To defeat censorship through collaborative journalism.”

 Keeping the stories alive